januff/spotify-favorites-export/authflow.md

 We need to exchange the code Spotify sends back for an <code>access_token</code>, the first of several interactions we'll be typing and refining using StepZen.

-This step of authentication is the first (and only) that requires Basic Authentication, rather than the more commmon Bearer Authentication, and which therefore demands a base64-encoded ID/password pair in its Authorization header, an invariant string value I store in my StepZen config.
+This step of authentication is the first (and only) that requires Basic Authentication, rather than the more commmon Bearer Authentication, and which therefore demands a base64-encoded ID/password pair in its Authorization header, an invariant string value I store in my StepZen config and summon as <code>$buffer</code>.

 ```graphql
 // stepzen > spotify > spotify.graphql